Yamhill River lock and dam: 1911 to 1920

-During fiscal year 1913, the locks were operated 91 times and closed 65 days because of high water.
+During fiscal year (FY) 1913, the locks were operated 91 times and closed 65 days because of high water.
 The cost to maintain the locks in FY 1913 was $1,300.28.

 In 1914, regularly scheduled steamboat service was being conducted on the Yamhill River by the Oregon City Transportation Company, but only as far as Dayton.
 During the calendar years 1913 through 1915, the following short tons of freight were moved through the locks: 1913, 432 tons, estimated total value $1,728; 1914, 1,314¼ tons, total value $5,777; 1915, 639 tons, total value $20,627.

 In April 1914, it was reported that the locks would be used again by a sternwheeler, to move paving material from Portland to McMinnville for the Montague-O'Reilly Company, which had been awarded a paving contract in McMinnville.
 Measurements were taken of three bridges crossing the Yamhill and it was found that there was enough clearance under them to allow a sternwheeler to pass.

 In its 1916 report, the Corps of Engineers wrote "there is no regular boat traffic through the lock."
 On December 5, 1916, rising waters in the Yamhill river covered the lock, barring navigation to McMinnville.
 The steamer Woodland returned to Portland on December 5, 1916, having failed to proceed beyond Dayton.
 The steamer Pomona was scheduled to depart December 6, 1916 from Portland for Dayton, but no further upriver on the Yamhill.

 In February 1917, Carl M. Johnson, mate of the government snag boat Mathloma, was appointed lock master.

 New lock gates were installed in the summer of 1919.
 There had been no previous replacement of the gates since the locks were opened.
 Replacement work began on July 11, 1919.
 The new gates were built at Oregon City.
 The original gates had been built of Douglas fir.
 On August 10, 1919, work was complete on the replacement gates.

 In July 1924, the Greyhound Transportation Company proposed placing a small steamer on the Yamhill river that, if business warranted, would use the lock to serve on the stretch to McMinnville.
 This steamer would be only about 65 ft in length, too small to be legally required to have a crew of more than two men.
 With no more than two men on board, it could save the expense of additional crew and be more likely to earn a profit.